agenium-scale/boost.simd/doc/tutorial_dot.md

 intermediate values into the final result.

 By unrolling this pattern arbitrarily, we expose the fact that the multiplication between the two dataset is purely "vertical" and so, is vectorizable.
-The sum of the partial results itself is a "horizontal" operation, i.e a vectorizable computation operating across the elements of a single vector (see @intra-register operation).
+The boost::simd::sum of the partial results itself is an "horizontal" operation, i.e a vectorizable computation operating across the elements of a single vector (see @ref swar operations).

-@subsection tutorial-data-simd Building a SIMD loop
+@subsection tutorial-dot-simd Building a SIMD loop

 We are now going to use `boost::simd::pack` to vectorize this loop.
 The main idea is to compute partial sums inside an instance of `boost::simd::pack` and then perform a final summation.
 To do so,